Documentary Collection: Meaning, Types, And Process

 There are two types of documentary collections for exporter and importer depending on when the payment is made to the exporter.
 Here they are as follows:

-1. Documents Against Payment Collection - A document against payment collection is executed when the goods have been shipped by the exporter to the buyer.
+1. Documents Against Payment Collection - A document against payment process is executed when the goods have been shipped by the exporter to the buyer.
 The seller instructs his bank to present and forward their shipping documents to the buyer’s bank.
 This is the most common form of the DC as it helps reduce the risk for the sellers and makes the importer pay the face amount of the draft at sight.
 When the buyer is presented with the draft, the payment must be made to the bank.

 Recommended Read: What Is International Trade Finance?
 How Does It Work And Types